Brütal Legend: Gameplay

 The game has a multiplayer mode, described by Schafer as "your typical head-to-head, battle of the bands scenario.
 But with axes."
 The multiplayer modes are team-based and play in the same manner as the single-player Stage Battles, with team sizes from one-versus-one to four-versus-four.
 Each team selects from one of three factions which affect what resources and troops they can summon, and are tasked with defending their stage from attack by the other team.
-The three factions available are Ironheade, mostly human-based troops visually inspired by classic Heavy Metal led by Eddie Riggs; The Drowning Doom, with more Goth/Black Metal undead led by Drowned Ophelia; and The Tainted Coil, evil Industrial Metal BDSM/religion-themed demons controlled by Doviculus.
+The three factions available are Ironheade, mostly human-based troops visually inspired by classic heavy metal led by Eddie Riggs; The Drowning Doom, with more goth/black metal–inspired undead led by Drowned Ophelia; and The Tainted Coil, with industrial metal–inspired and BDSM/religion-themed evil demons controlled by Doviculus.
 Each player controls a single main avatar who has the same abilities as in the main game for combat and magic spells and can also fly about the map, but also is in control of troops that they may summon from the team's shared resources—fans as generated by fan geysers across the map.
 Different types of troops are available, costing various numbers of fans to summon, with the potential to upgrade to improved units through different routes.
 The number and types of troops that can be summoned is limited by a cap to prevent either team from becoming too overpowered.
 All of the troops can be engaged by the player to initiate various "Double Team" moves as with the single player game.
-The game can also be played by a single player with computer-controller opponents at one of five difficulty levels.
+The game can also be played by a single player with computer-controlled opponents at one of five difficulty levels.